Landslide and Disaster Preparedness in Japan

 Meng, X. (n.d.).
 Landslide mitigation and prevention.
 Britannica.
 Retrieved from https://www.britannica.com/science/landslide/Landslide-mitigation-and-prevention

 PHOTO CREDIT: 2021 Atami debris flow disaster by Copyright © National Land Image Information (Color Aerial Photographs), Ministry of Land, Infrastructure, Transport and Tourism, Attribution, https://commons.wikimedia.org/w/index.php?curid=107274804.
-The photo has been cropped to fit website requirement.
+The photo has been cropped to fit the website requirement.

 Leave a Reply